Help us improve your experience.

 Do you have time for a two-minute survey?

-Advanced Threat Prevention Features
+Configure Advanced Threat Prevention Features (SRX Only)

-Read this topic to understand how to create Security Intel (SecIntel) profiles and advanced anti-malware profiles and apply them in application policies on WAN Edge devices.
+Create Security Intel (SecIntel) profiles and advanced anti-malware profiles and apply them in application policies on WAN Edge devices.

 • SecIntel Threat Intelligence Feeds—Juniper's curated security intelligence feeds, SecIntel, provide dynamic and automatic updates to identify and block malicious domains, URLs, and IP addresses.
 In Juniper Mist, SecIntel profiles, enable you to block malicious and unwanted traffic such as Command and Control (C&C) communications, compromised IP addresses or IP subnets, and domains connected to malicious activities.